 - 4. Enter values for the parameters requiring user input. - To enter an empty value, press ENTER. - To transfer the default value defined in the configuration file, click Esc. - 5.
-If no error occur, execute steps 3 and 4 with the -S option.
+(Optional) Run the Synchronization Editor Command Line Interface with the option -R.